knownmed/topology-grapher/README.md

 The important thing is that you need to be have a function that returns a topology object *without* having to actually start Kafka.

-This is normally fine, but if you are using something like the Stuart Sierra [component](https://github.com/stuartsierra/component) for example you will need to refactor the initialisation to avoid needing the full system started.
+This is normally fine, but if you are using something like Stuart Sierra [component](https://github.com/stuartsierra/component) for example you will need to refactor the initialisation to avoid needing the full system started.